 All of the preparations he made prior to arriving wound up getting used, even the ones that Mayuri couldn't have planned for based on what he had seen of Szayel's abilities thus far (like his ability to infect and control other beings, or his squicky method of resurrection).
 This led to jokes in the fandom about how Mayuri had reached "Batman levels" of planning.
 Going even further, in one of The Movies it's revealed that he keeps a backup brain with a copy of all his memories.

 There's even an aversion with Mayuri.
 It turned out Mayuri was the one person who predicted the invasion of the Vandenreich all the way back in the Soul Society arc.
 The sole reason the Gotei 13 was not prepared for the invasion was because Mayuri's request to start planning like mad for just such a scenario was dismissed as too crazy and paranoid by Yamamoto.
-As a result, Mayuri was banned from being allowed to be this trope and had to settle for being The Cassandra instead.
+As a result, Mayuri was banned from being allowed to be this trope and had to settle for being the Ignored Expert instead.

 Ichigo explodes out of the garganta and swings his sword at the back of Aizen's neck.
 He gets blocked, not because Aizen saw him coming, but because he has a shield on the back of his neck.